Ralyhu/globalCC/README.md

 ```
 Default values for -s and -i correspond to the settings relating to the results presented in the paper.

+The above command will run the select heuristic and, at each iteration, also the Pivot algorithm with the current subsets of attributes.
+The output is stored in a text files in a subdirectory in the 'output_fairness/' folder.
+For each of these files, row i contains the results corresponding to the clustering yielded by the Pivot algorithm at the i-th iteration.

 Mapping between heuristic name (used in the paper) and parameter choice:
 - Hlv: ``` python run_find_subsets_attributes.py -d 'dataset' -r False -b False ```
 - Hlv_B: ``` python run_find_subsets_attributes.py -d 'dataset' -r False```